influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 {{% /note %}}

 ### Shard group duration
-The **shard group duration** determines the time range a shard group covers and the interval at which new shard groups are created.
+The **shard group duration** specifies the time range for each shard group and determines how often to create a new shard group.
-By default, InfluxDB determines shard group durations using the [retention period](/influxdb/v2.0/reference/glossary/#retention-period) of the bucket:
+By default, InfluxDB sets the shard group duration according to the [retention period](/influxdb/v2.0/reference/glossary/#retention-period) of the bucket: